Team-Swamp/conventions/AssetNamingConventions.md

 #### 3D Models 3ds Max Files

-All meshes in 3ds Max are lowercase to differentiate them from their FBX export.
+All meshes in 3ds Max are lowercase to differentiate them from their FBX exports.

 | Asset Type    | Prefix | Suffix      | Notes                                   |
 | ------------- | ------ | ----------- | --------------------------------------- |